 7. Avoid buying food/water around the popular landmarks or very touristic areas because the prices are usually higher than in local areas.
 Traveling with snacks is a great way to save time and avoid the temptation to eat out a lot.

-8. Refill your bottle of water – Traveling with a refillable bottle is much more common now than years ago.
+8. Refill your bottle of water – Traveling with a refillable filtering water bottle is much more common now than years ago.
 This way you can spend less on buying water and you help the environment at the same time by lowering your carbon footprint.
 If you prefer bottled water, you can always buy bigger bottles (cheaper) and use them to refill your bottle.